kovetskiy/scut/README.md

 ### Manage your configs Like a Boss!

-Scut it's package that providee config and server for your config, and with scut-server you can get or set values of your config.
+Scut is a package that provide config and server for your config, and with scut-server you can get or set values of your config.

 Very useful for daemons which use some configurations.